Skip to main content

 Ten million customers’ personal data was exposed by a booking site software glitch, leading to new class action travel site data breach litigation.
 Customers of Hotels.com, Booking.com, Expedia and other major booking sites have allegedly had their personal data exposed–data possibly dating back to 2013.

-Security experts said data from millions of hotel guests globally were exposed via Prestige Software which provides automated booking solutions to major travel sites.
+Security experts said data from millions of hotel guests globally was exposed via Prestige Software which provides automated booking solutions to major travel sites.
 Prestige’s Amazon Web Services (AWS) cloud storage service was reportedly misconfigured, which led to the exposure of personal data of millions of customers.

 Leaked personal information may include names, email addresses, and phone numbers of hotel guests, as well as complete credit card information.